ryanwilsond/belte/docs/Current/Data.md

 | Any | `any` | Any integer, decimal, boolean, or string value |
 | Type | `type` | Represents a type |

 Each of these can be set to `null` to represent they do not have a known value if they are nullable.
-Most types are nullable by default unless suffixed with `!`.
-Sized numerics, pointers, function pointers, structs, and type template arguments are always non-nullable.
+Reference types (classes) are nullable by default unless suffixed with `!`.
+Value types (primitives, pointers, structs) are non-nullable by default unless suffixed with `?`.
+Pointers and function pointers are always non-nullable.

 Apart from these, many types exist for specific contexts: